Florian-COLLIN/Florian-COLLIN/README.md

 - 👋 Hi, I’m @Florian-COLLIN
-- 👀 I’m interested in cycling, an technology
+- 👀 I’m interested in cycling, journalism and technology
-- 🌱 I’m currently learning ...
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- I want to become a journalism

 <!---
 Florian-COLLIN/Florian-COLLIN is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.